 Conservation Areas Supplementary Planning Documents

-This guidance is incorporated within the Conservation Areas Supplementary Planning Documents (SPDs) including their appendices of Conservation Area Appraisals and Management Strategies (CAAMS).
+This guidance is provided within the Conservation Areas Supplementary Planning Documents (SPD) including their appendices of Conservation Area Appraisals and Management Strategies (CAAMS).

 The borough's conservation areas are split into four groups:

 Planning permission for demolition

-If you intend to demolish, or substantially demolish any unlisted buildings within a conservation area, you will require planning permission.
+If you intend to demolish, or substantially demolish, any unlisted buildings in a conservation area, you will need planning permission.

 During the application process planning officers will consult with conservation officers and the Conservation Area Advisory Committee to determine the outcome.

 The Conservation Area Advisory Committee is a voluntary group which has an expressed interest in the protection of the historic environment, and includes: